Network security

 Key takeaways

-• DDoS attacks remain a significant threat, with a growing frequency and sophistication.
-In 2023, there was a 25% chance for organizations to face such attacks.
+• DDoS attacks remain a significant threat, with increasing frequency and sophistication.
+In 2023, organizations faced a 25% likelihood of encountering such attacks.

-• DDoS attacks come in various forms: application-layer attacks that target server response mechanisms, volume-based attacks that overwhelm traffic, and protocol attacks that exhaust server and network resources.
+• DDoS attacks come in various forms, including application-layer attacks that target server response mechanisms, volume-based attacks that overwhelm traffic, and protocol attacks that exhaust server and network resources.

 DDoS attack statistics